Scotland vs Hungary TV channel, start time and how to watch

 The Independent's journalism is supported by our readers.
 If you click links to other sites on this page, we will earn commission.

-Scotland vs Hungary TV channel, start time and how to watch Euro 2024 fixture online tomorrow
+Scotland vs Hungary TV channel, start time and how to watch Euro 2024 fixture online tonight

-Only a win will do as Scotland look to reach the knockout stages of an international tournament for the first time in their history
+Scotland are looking to reach the knockout stages of an international tournament for the first time in their history

 Scotland must beat Hungary to claim a historic place in the last-16 of Euro 2024 as Steve Clarke’s side look to reach the knockout stages of a major international tournament for the first time.